Coneriys/apache4/docs/content/migrate/v1-to-v2.md

     labels:
       # myTLSOptions must be defined by another provider, in this instance in the File Provider.
       # see the cross provider section
-      - "traefik.http.routers.router0.tls.options=myTLSOptions@file"
+      - "apache4.http.routers.router0.tls.options=myTLSOptions@file"
     ```

 ## HTTP to HTTPS Redirection is Now Configured on Routers

-Previously on Traefik v1, the redirection was applied on an entry point or on a frontend.
+Previously on apache4 v1, the redirection was applied on an entry point or on a frontend.
-With Traefik v2 it is applied on an entry point or a [Router](../routing/routers/index.md).
+With apache4 v2 it is applied on an entry point or a [Router](../routing/routers/index.md).

 To apply a redirection: